Prathamesh-Shanbhag/100-days-of-code/r1-log.md

 For the first time in a long time, I did not attend any events!
 Also gave a break to all the people I constantly keep tagging, with the only hope that they don't mind. :P

 ### R1D39

+✨More Python and an Amazing Talk!

+In Python 🐍 :
+🚩 Worked specifically on the numpy library and how to use it with arrays.
+🚩 Importing library with shorter references using 'AS' keyword.
+🚩 Partial Importing of only specific methods from Libraries.

+🌊 Talks/Livestreams :
+🍀 The Campus DevRel Show EP04: The Power of Open-Source in your Dev-Rel Journey by @githubeducation hosted by @yashovardhanagrawal & amazing guests @eddiejaoude & @siddharth_hacks

+Topics of the Talk :
+🚩 Stepping into DevRel Space with and without Freelancing experience.
+🚩 Open-Source and how to make your first contribution!
+🚩 The Hackathon journey and culture!
+🚩 The Correct ways to ask help from someone.
+🚩 Improving Communication Skills which are super important in the job market.
+🚩 Also spoke about #EddieHub and how to get involved with the community.

+🌟🚩 The last & most important point of "GETTING STARTED" no matter where you are in your journey, write blogs, make videos, learn something new & share, but just Get Started!

 ### R1D40